 Velocity – Simply defined as the pace of change – which is accelerating in IT – the forces of velocity are felt by both application and infrastructure teams.
 App teams are constantly delivering, integrating, and pushing out changes that affect the application and its composition.
 Accordingly, the infrastructure that the app runs on is changing – containers are spinning up or down, and the software-defined network is reconfiguring on the fly.
 The demand for app and infrastructure teams to absorb the quick changes is now measured in milliseconds, if not a faster time interval.

 Variety – Consider the collection of technology that exists today: there’s cloud, multi-cloud, private and public cloud, different generations of technology, traditional data centers, software-defined data centers – the list seems infinite.
-Now consider that a typical business service is comprised of many different applications that run in different environments on different generations of technology with different code, but they all need to work together.
+Now consider that a typical business service is comprised of many different applications that run in different environments on different generations of technology with different codes, but they all need to work together.

 When you combine the three v’s, you have an explosion of data – all of which is valuable.
 But the problem is any one of the three v’s makes it difficult for manual tasks to process, so when all three come together, making sense of the data and trying to keep up with associated tasks has all but become impossible.